mrkevr/e-commerce/README.md

 C:\Your\Directory\e-commerce\target>java -jar e-commerce-0.0.1-SNAPSHOT.jar
 ```
 > [!NOTE]
-> The application will run on default port, to specify your desired port, use this command :
+> The application will run on default port, to specify a port, add "--server.port=" followed by your desired port.
+The command below will use the port 8585.
 ```
-C:\Your\Directory\e-commerce\target>java -jar e-commerce-0.0.1-SNAPSHOT.jar --server-port=<your_desired_port>
+C:\Your\Directory\e-commerce\target>java -jar e-commerce-0.0.1-SNAPSHOT.jar --server-port=8585
 ```
 7. Once the application is live, you should see something like this :
 ```